iamwilldev/technical-test/README.md

-# FaceDetection-PCA-Manhanttan
+# Tambang Nikel

 <h1 align="center">
 <img align="center" height="80px" width="80px" src="https://github.com/iamwilldev/Kumpulan-Dataset/blob/cc67a9a3c8f5704a8f63832db0adc7b21c24aec7/Github/kai.png" alt="Kai-icon">
  Kai
 </h1>
 <p align="center">
-This is a face detection project using the ORL Database of Faces to obtain the model accuracy, error rate, and the count of face matches/unmatches.
+This is a technical test backend developer from PT Sekawan Media Informatika with a case study of a nickel company that needs an application to be able to monitor its vehicles.
 </p>

 <p align="center">